eove/orca/docs/story/foreword.md

 When communicating with a server, it is highly probable that your data goes through a chain of machines to reach its destination.
 It is possible that one of these machines is own by an ill-intended person.
-Because of this, any data going from a computer to another is considered public knowledge.
+Because of this, any data going from a computer to another via a public network is considered public knowledge.

 ### Asymetric cryptography